 Elon’s rich intellectual community is characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.
 The curriculum is grounded in the traditional liberal arts and sciences and complemented by nationally accredited professional and graduate programs.
-Elon students put knowledge into practice, fulfilling their roles as global citizens and informed leaders motivated by concern for the common good.
+Elon students are inspired to become global citizens and informed leaders motivated by concern for the common good.

-Elon's 394 full-time faculty teach in more than 60 undergraduate majors.
+Elon's 402 full-time faculty teach in more than 60 undergraduate majors.
 The university includes Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the School of Education; the School of Law; and the School of Health Sciences.
 Master's programs are offered in business administration, education, interactive media and physician assistant studies, and doctoral programs include physical therapy and law.
-Elon operates on a 4-1-4 academic calendar, including a four-week term in January.

-Elon's 5,559 undergraduate and 706 graduate students come from 47 states, the District of Columbia and 49 other nations.
+Elon's 5,782 undergraduate and 701 graduate students come from 49 states and 47 other nations.
 About 22 percent are from North Carolina, with 10 percent from Massachusetts, 8 percent each from New Jersey and Maryland, 7 percent from Virginia and 6 percent each from Connecticut, Pennsylvania and New York.